Interest Only Loans Overview

 Some of the loan types that offer an interest only option include:

-To determine which loan type is right for your financial situation, it's important to discuss your options with a certified loan specialist.
+To determine which loan type is right for your financial situation, it's important to discuss your options with an experienced mortgage professional.